FOCUS

 The Swiss Confederation describes psychosocial risks as “one of today’s biggest health and security challenges.”

 Psychosocial risks are increasingly present in workers’ everyday life.
 These are induced by the activity itself, or caused by work organisation or relationships.
-They have an impact of workers’ mental and physical health.

 Today, 3 out of 5 Swiss workers suffer from stress in the workplace.